jasonphuoc/rails-test/README.md

 # README

-A test app built with ruby on rails.
+A test app built with rails.